AHMEDELZARIA/AHMEDELZARIA/README.md

 - 👋 Hi, I’m Ahmed
-- 👀 I’m interested in continuing to grow my coding skills
-- 🌱 I’m currently taking the Harvard CS50 course
-- 💞️ I’m looking to collaborate on small projects
+- I like to code and expand my knowledge of programming
+- Here you will find what I am currently working on
+- This can be problems that I have solved, projects, implementation of data structures and algorithms, and more!
-- 📫 How to reach me is by email at aelzaria@gmail.com
+- If you would like to connect, my email is aelzaria@gmail.com
+- Thanks for taking the time to view my work

 <!---
 AHMEDELZARIA/AHMEDELZARIA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.